-To develop individual leg strength, lunges are my go to exercise.
-Walking lunges challenge all muscles used in cycling, and adding the twist takes your body out of that ever forward facing position.
-The twist also helps better activate the glutes which tend to be under-active for most people.
+To develop individual leg strength, lunges are my go-to exercise.
+Walking lunges challenge all muscles used in cycling, and adding the twist takes your body out of that ever forward-facing position.
+The twist also helps better activate the glutes, which tend to be under-active for most people.

-Deadlifts (and single leg variation)
+Deadlifts (and single-leg variation)

-The key is to maintain good form, a straight back, hips behind the heels, lats (side of your torso and back) engaged and lifting from the hips until locking out (squeeze your butt!).
+The key is maintaining good form, a straight back, hips behind the heels, lats (side of your torso and back) engaged and lifting from the hips until locking out (squeeze your butt!).
 If you feel that your back is in any way doing part of the lifting, review your technique until all you can feel is your hamstrings and glutes.

-I also love the single leg variation with lighter weights, to develop individual leg strength, balance and increased glute engagement.
+I also love the single-leg variation with lighter weights to develop individual leg strength, balance and increased glute engagement.

 Renegade row or TRX row

-You can either do the plank based renegade row, pulling one weight up to your shoulder, or using a TRX pulling your bodyweight up.
+You can either do the plank based renegade row, pulling one weight up to your shoulder, or using a TRX trainer pulling your bodyweight up.

 For either variation, you must maintain a straight body, keeping the hips aligned with shoulders, knees and ankles, but also pull your shoulders back, squeezing your shoulder blades backwards (think of puffing your chest out).